fosstodon/hub/team.md

 ## Senior Moderators

-Our Senior Moderators are there to provide help and guidance to the moderation team, as well as creating and editing the documentation that accompanies Fosstodon, like [our CoC](https://hub.fosstodon.org/coc/) and moderation guidelines.
+Our Senior Moderators play a crucial role in offering support and guidance to the moderation team, in addition to crafting and enhancing the documentation that accompanies Fosstodon, such as [our Code of Conduct](https://hub.fosstodon.org/coc) and moderation guidelines.
+They are also actively involved in the ongoing development and enhancement of Fosstodon, contributing both technically and within the community, collaborating closely with the founders to ensure the platform's continued improvement.

-They also work closely with Kev & Mike, working on developing and improving Fosstodon, whether that's on a technical basis, or from within the community.

 {% for member in site.data.senior-mods %}
 <div class="team-banner">